 Usually, I'd climb any tower for the view.
 However, I was getting the sense this could turn into a costly day if I didn't skip some attractions.

-Full of bonsai trees, koi ponds, and waterfalls, it was an even more peaceful park within the larger Balboa Park.
+It was an even more peaceful park within the larger Balboa Park, full of bonsai trees, koi ponds, and waterfalls.

 There's much I didn't get to see, including the zoo and San Diego Air and Space Museum.
 Next time!